rwaldron/tc39-notes/es8/2017-03/mar-23.md

 CP: One thing that I want to clarify is that this is only possible if you have 3 modules, where 2 are ESModules and the 3rd is a dynamic module and their is circularity with the dynamic module.
 The problem doesn't matter because it doesn't exist.

 MM: Now that Adam has identified the bug clearly, I don't understand why you are willing to live with it.
-Now that's it's been identified, is there anything especially hard about closing the bug.
+Now that's it's been identified, is there anything especially hard about closing the bug?

 DH: Oh, it's characterization is straightforward, but the solution is not obvious.

-MM: Well if the solution is not obvious that i don't understand the problem
+MM: Well if the solution is not obvious that i don't understand the problem.

 DH: Well, what's the obvious solution?